 Volunteering at Lothlorien

-Spending a period of time as a voluntary co-worker at Lothlorien Community is an exciting and rewarding challenge.
+Spending a period of time as a voluntary co-worker at Lothlorien Community is an exciting opportunity in a challenging but rewarding environment.

 Lothlorien has developed an innovative alternative to mainstream approaches by providing the opportunity for people with mental health problems to develop their potential through living alongside people who are relatively well, in an atmosphere of friendship, acceptance and mutual support.
 We aim to break down the distinction which frequently exists between those seen as ‘well’ and those seen as ‘unwell.’
 Co-workers play a key role in this process by helping to create a culture of mutual support which facilitates residents in developing their strengths and allows them to see themselves as having something to offer as well as having something to gain from community life.